Unidata/netcdf-c/docs/install.md

 library must be specified in the CPPFLAGS and LDFLAGS environment variables or configure options.

-For HDF4 access to work, the library must be build with netCDF-4 features.
+For HDF4 access to work, the library must be built with netCDF-4 features.

 Here's an example, assuming the HDF5 library has been built and